IzzyIllari/exclurad/README.md

 η-meson extension (2025):

 > I. Illari, A. Afanasev, V. Kashevarov, I. Strakovsky,
-> *Radiative Corrections to Exclusive η Electroproduction at CLAS12*,
+> *Amplitude-Based Analysis of QED Radiative Corrections to Electroproduction of η-Mesons*,
 > in preparation.

 ---